Cadene/skip-thoughts.torch/README.md

 ### Quick example

-The skip-thoughts package enables you to download the pretrained torch7 hashmaps and GRUs compressed in a [zip file]() hosted on google drive, and also to cleanly set the pretrained skip-thoughts models.
+The skip-thoughts package enables you to download the pretrained torch7 hashmaps and GRUs, and also to cleanly set the pretrained skip-thoughts models.
 In fact, the initial vocabulary is made of 930,913 words (including the vocabulary of *word2vec*).
 That is why, it is preferable to create a `nn.LookupTableMaskZero` in order to map your smaller vocabulary to their corresponding vectors in an efficient and "fine-tunable" way.
 See an example bellow:

 ```lua
 st = require 'skipthoughts'